couchbaselabs/dcp-documentation/upr_design_spec.md

 Comments from Trond:

-From a TAP point of view it shouldn't be hard to make it backwards compatible, because the "old" tap just contains two different methods (with some mutatations like in the vbucket move that the last thing it does is to mark the bucket as dead and disconnect the client etc).:
+From a TAP point of view it shouldn't be hard to make it backwards compatible, because the "old" tap just contains two different methods (with some mutations like in the vbucket move that the last thing it does is to mark the bucket as dead and disconnect the client etc).:

 * Start give me live mutations
 * Send me everything you got and keep sending me stuff.